Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 - **Never give up.
 People will always discount you, and you'll always get rejected.
 But set your sights high.
 Be boldly ambitious.
 Be relentless and never give up.** by Reshma Saujani

+- **Absence of evidence is not evidence of absence.** by Martin Rees